Best Blender of 2021

 The Ninja Chef, the Blendtec, and the Vitamix 5200 all followed when it came to pureeing, each meriting an 8 out of 10.
 However, each had a few deficiencies that kept them out of the top-tier.

 The 5200 didn't do particularly well at creating nut butter, failing to achieve the creamy texture the other Vitamix models did.
-Additionally, the motor and base of the 5200 got warm enough to give us pause during the test.
+Additionally, the 5200's motor and base got warm enough to give us pause during the test.
 We took a break to give the motor a chance to cool and added some additional oil, but it still didn't produce as nice of a finished product as the top models.
 This model did do very well in the soup test, matching the performance of the Pro 750.

 The VERSA Pro followed, earning a 7 out of 10 for a solid performance.
 This product created some top-notch almond butter that was almost identical to the finished product created by the top-tier appliances, but it did take the VERSA quite a bit longer to get there.
 The motor also got much warmer than we really would have liked in the process — enough that we paused to give it a chance to cool off and added a tiny bit of oil to the mixture to make it a little easier partway through.
 Unfortunately, it didn't do very well in the soup test, making a tomato soup that was much thicker than the others, enough that it almost could be considered a tomato stew instead of a soup.
-It also failed to warm up the soup to serving temperatures while mixing like other high-powered blenders could, only heating it to a just over room temperature 80°F.
+It also failed to warm up the soup to serving temperatures while mixing like other high-powered blenders could, only heating it to a just over room temperature of 80°F.